Schöningen site: Spear horizon (13 II-4)

-This layer is suggested to have been deposited in a steppe environment with mild summers and cold winters, colder than those in the contemporary environment at the site today, with the lakeshore being covered by sedges and surrounded by willow and birch swamp forest, while the surrounding steppe environment had scattered pine and larch trees, and juniper shrubs.
+This layer is suggested to have been deposited in a steppe environment with mild summers and winters colder than those in the contemporary environment at the site today.
+The research indicates that the lakeshore was covered by sedges and surrounded by willow and birch swamp forest, while the surrounding steppe environment had scattered pine and larch trees, and had juniper shrubs.